 Flesh Wound has been a Wellington landmark since relocating from the Horowhenua to Cuba Street, Wellington, in August of 1996.

 While located in the bohemian paradise of Cuba Street owner Hamish has seen many businesses around him come and go.
-Even Flesh Wound closed from 2011-2015 to go mobile via an old ambulance, but it wasn’t to be forever.
+Even Flesh Wound closed from 2011 until 2015, but it wasn’t to be forever.

 The Flesh Wound Crew – Past & Present

-Nic Fletcher joined the crew as trainee in 1997-1999 Moving on to Open his own exceptional studio “The Seventh Circle” in Christchurch later Piercing at “Illicit HQ” in Auckland.
-He is now working in the Photography Industry and has a guest spot in a studio in Auckland’s North Shore.
+Nic Fletcher joined Flesh Wound as a trainee in 1997.
+In 1999 moving on to open his own exceptional studio “The Seventh Circle” in Christchurch.
+Later piercing at “Illicit HQ” in Auckland.
+He is now working in the Photography Industry and has a guest spot at Sunset Tattoo in Auckland Central.

-Fraser Mcleod entered as The big Guy on the counter in 1999 and retired as a self described “Counter Slut” Oct 2000.
+Fraser Mcleod entered as The Big Guy on the counter in 1999 and retired as a self described “Counter Slut” October 2000.

-Andi/Andrea Thompson brought the Pierced Glamour Puss to Flesh Wound Oct 2000 as a trainee until Sept 2002 moving on with many skills in her hand bag.
+Andi/Andrea Thompson brought the Pierced Glamour Puss to Flesh Wound Oct 2000 as a trainee until September 2002.

-Jessica aka Sideshow hit the stage with her many and varied skills from Aug – Nov 2002 as my guest artist from the USA.
+Jessica aka Sideshow hit the stage with her many and varied skills from August through till November 2002 as Flesh Wound’s guest artist from the USA.

-Chris Allcock began work on the counter December 02 and left at the end of Dec 2003 to pursue Varsity Studies.
+Chris Allcock worked at the counter from December 2002 to the end of Dec 2003 to pursue Varsity Studies.

 Pauline Lind aka Polly (Potter) was one of the Counter Girls who would dictate whilst pointing and waving her finger at you when going over the aftercare procedure.

-Timb (as in Limb Lamb and Climb) was my next apprentice from December 2004 until December 2006.
+Timb (as in Limb, Lamb, and Climb) was Hamish’s next apprentice from December 2004 until December 2006.
 He was quick to learn and adapt to new techniques.
-His caring and thorough ability to werk under pressure, is an asset he has taken with him to Melbourne, where he pierced at Third Eye tattoo Studio.
-Timb is now a Paramedic.
+His caring and thorough ability to work under pressure was an asset he has taken with him to Melbourne, where he pierced at Third Eye tattoo Studio.
+Timb then moved onto being a Paramedic.

 Simon K moved from Auckland in mid 2009 to hone up his skills at Flesh Wound.
 He had 2 years of experience in the basic range of piercing’s.
-He’s a fast learner too.
-Simon moved back to Auckland December 2009.
+While he was a fast learner, Simon moved back to Auckland later that year.

 William Robinson is the newest addition to the Flesh Wound team.
 He started working the shop counter in 2017 after numerous piercings performed by Hamish.
 The baby of the family, he is learning skills and slowly training up.